The 21st Century

 2012 should have been the big year for Darclée, but it proved impossible to solve all problems on the road to a publication that would coincide with the Tenth Anniversary of the Hariclea Darclée International Voice Competition, in her birth place Braila.

-With the Darclée publication postponed, 2012 is the big year for my revised and expanded Jacques Brel biography.
-Apart from fine-tuning the biography part, it features a completely new and adventurous chapter on what happened to Brel’s boat, the Askoy II, after he sold it to two hippies in 1976.
+With the Darclée publication postponed, 2012 proved the big year for my revised and expanded Jacques Brel biography.
+Apart from fine-tuning the biography, it features a completely new and adventurous chapter on what happened to Brel’s boat, the Askoy II, after he sold it to two hippies in 1976.
 From an early No Nukes & love generation vessel it then turned into a fish freeze container, before becoming the mother ship to a drugs runner syndicate.
 In an anti-drugs raid, the boat was confiscated on the Fiji Islands, where it withered for years, until it was auctioned off to the adventurer Lindsay Wright.
 He repaired it and sailed it solo to New Zeeland, where the boat perished in a hurricane.
 Buried on the Tasmanian coast, it became part of the beach, until the brave Belgians Piet & Staf Wittevrongel read my first Brel book.
 They had been working in their father’s sail sewery, when Brel came there to order the sails for his boat, and, after reading my chapters on his journey, they wondered what happened to the boat after Brel sold it.
 When they finally located the wreck, they decided to salvage it.
 It took them years of preparation, but eventually, and against all odds… they succeeded!

 Another new feature of the book focuses on Brel interpretation.
 Few people realize that Brel is the most performed non classical singer-songwriter from the 20th Century.
 Brel has over 5,000 officially released cover versions on 78RPM, vinyl, video or cd/dvd + over 100 songs and albums devoted to, or in protest of his songs.
 There is even a band named after him: Le Jacques Brel Massacre!
 If in tribute or protest is unclear, but their albums revealed stunningly beautiful Neue Welle music, as can be sampled in the mp3 fragment that goes with the slide show.
 The 1968 musical Jacques Brel is alive and well and living in Paris is still running to date!
 Info on this project can be found here.